I love when you share my recipes!

 From a classic champagne cocktail, to a French 75, to your own favorite combination, these easy sparkling cocktails are ideal for all of your holiday celebrations and special occasions.
 They’re perfect for ringing in the new year or serving at a new year’s day brunch.

-Champagne cocktail recipes are easy to make because they use simple ingredients - and only a few of them - and skip some common bar tools, like a cocktail shaker or strainer.
+Champagne cocktail recipes are easy to make because they use simple ingredients – and only a few of them – while skipping a lot of the common bar tools, like a cocktail shaker or strainer.

 Whether you make them with sparkling wine, prosecco, or champagne, bubbly cocktails have such a festive feel to them.
 Served in a champagne flute or coupe glass, sparkling cocktails say “special” in a way that other drinks don’t.